Contact

 Crisis Pregnancy Centers and Maternity Homes

 Organizations that promote or encourage unnecessary family separation via adoption services will not be accepted.
 This includes Crisis Pregnancy Centers/Maternity Homes that tell their clients that Open Adoptions are legally enforceable.
 This is fraud and cannot be shared with vulnerable populations.
 Any language such as; “You choose the family,” “You choose how much contact you have with your child,” or “You choose the timing of placement” are all problematic and misinformed.
-Please refer to the “Know Your Rights” section on the Experience page.
+Please refer to the “Know Your Rights” section on the Education page.

 Are you an expectant or new mom who is in need of parenting resources?